Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 #  Content Moderator Documentation  ![informational](https://shields.io/badge/-PrivatePreview-PrivatePreview)
 Welcome to Azure Content Moderator service!

-The Content Moderator service is an API that is powered by artificial intelligence and runs on Azure.
+The Content Moderator service is powered by Microsoft artificial intelligence and runs on Azure.
 The service can scan text and images for potentially risky, offensive, or undesirable aspects.
 Having a large amount of content to moderate can be time consuming.
 Using a service, such as Azure Content Moderator, you can automate much of this process and set up the need for human review as appropriate.

 ##  📒 Overview